Variational online learning of neural dynamics: Variational Principle for Online Joint Estimation

-We use the reparameterization trick and stochastic variational Bayes~\cite{Rezende2014,kingma2014a}: we rewrite the expectations over $q$ as expectation over a standard normal random variable, and we use a single sample for each time step.
-We also impose a Gaussian prior on the state noise (defined by \ref{eq:prior:n}) that is equivalent to a $\ell_2$ penalty to prevent overestimated state noise.
-Hence, in practice, we optimize the following objective function (we omit the other variables and parameters for simplicity),
+The expectations appearing in the reconstruction log-likelihood and dynamics log-likelihood are not always tractable in general.
+For those intractable cases, one can use the reparameterization trick and stochastic variational Bayes~\cite{Rezende2014,Kingma2014}: rewriting the expectations over $q$ as expectation over a standard normal random variable, i.e., $\bm{\mu}_t + \vs_t^{\frac{1}{2}} \mathcal{N}(0, 1)$, and using a single sample for each time step.
+Hence, in practice, we optimize the following objective function (the other variables and parameters are omitted for brevity),

-where $\tilde\vx_t$ and $\tilde\vx_{t-1}$ represents random samples from $q(\vx_t)$ and $q(\vx_{t-1})$ respectively.
-Note that the remaining expectation over $q(\vx_t)$ has closed form solution for Gaussian state noise.
-Thus, our method can handle arbitrary observation and dynamics model unlike dual form nonlinear Kalman filtering methods.
+where $\tilde\vx_t$ and $\tilde\vx_{t-1}$ represent random samples from $q(\vx_t)$ and $q(\vx_{t-1})$ respectively.
+Note that the remaining expectation over $q(\vx_t)$ has closed form solution under our Gaussian state noise, $\bm{\epsilon}_t$, assumption.
+Thus, our method can handle arbitrary observation and dynamic model unlike dual form nonlinear Kalman filtering methods that usually suffer difficulties in sampling, e.g. transforming Gaussian random numbers into point process observations.

+The schematics of the proposed inference algorithm is summarized by two passes in Figure~\ref{fig:diagram}.
+In the forward pass, the previous latent state generates the new state through the dynamic model, and the new state transforms into the observation through the observation model.
+In the backward pass, the recognition model recovers the current latent state from the observation, and the observation model, recognition model and dynamic model, are updated by backpropagation.

-Denote the set of all parameters and hyperparameters by $\bm{\Theta}$ from the generative, recognition and dynamics parts.
-The objective in Eq.~\eqref{eq:lbound_reparam} is differentiable w.r.t. $\bm{\Theta}$.
-We employ empirical Bayes and optimize the objective function $\hat{\mathcal{L}}$ through gradient ascent (using Adam~\cite{Kingma2014b}) implemented within \textrm{TensorFlow}~\cite{tensorflow2015}.
-Algorithm \ref{alg:filtering} is an overview of the recursive estimation algorithm.
-We outline the algorithm for a single vector time series, but we can filter multiple sequences with a common state space model simultaneously, in which case the gradients are averaged across the instantiations.
+Algorithm~\ref{alg:filtering} is an overview of the recursive estimation algorithm.
+Denoting the set of all parameters by $\bm{\Theta}$ of the observation model, recognition model and dynamic models, the objective function in Eq.~\eqref{eq:lbound_reparam} is differentiable w.r.t. $\bm{\Theta}$, and thus we employ empirical Bayes and optimize it through stochastic gradient ascent (using Adam~\cite{Kingma2014a}).
+We outline the algorithm for a single vector time series, but we can filter multiple time series with a common state space model simultaneously, in which case the gradients are averaged across the instantiations.
+Note that this algorithm has \textit{constant time and space complexity} per time step.